-- The school will continue to undertake a recovery curriculum having assessed the needs of the children to ensure knowledge and skills gaps are filled. - The staff have developed outlines for catch-up programmes in areas such as maths, reading and phonics where knowledge gaps, if not filled will cause issues with the teaching of the next year's objectives. - The school will continue to teach a broad and balanced curriculum to include all subject areas although priority will be given to areas where significant gaps have been identified. - Teachers will be using both formative and summative assessments to ascertain where children are and what the gaps are in their knowledge so that lessons can be planned and individualised interventions can be put in place for those children who require it. - Lesson planning will take into account the possibility of further lockdowns and will encompass remote learning approaches that will enable the continuation of new learning at home if schools are shut.
+Aspect of school Action Curriculum expectations The key principles that underpin CURRICULUM: The school will continue to undertake a recovery curriculum having assessed the needs of the children to ensure knowledge and skills gaps are filled. government advice on curriculum planning are: The staff have developed outlines for catch-up programmes in areas such as maths, reading and phonics where knowledge gaps, if not filled will cause issues with the teaching of the next year's objectives.
+Education is not optional: all pupils receive a high-quality education that promotes their development and equips them with the knowledge and cultural capital they need to succeed in life.
+The school will continue to teach a broad and balanced curriculum to include all subject areas although priority will be given to areas where significant gaps have been identified.
+Teachers will be using both formative and summative assessments to ascertain where children are and what the gaps are in their knowledge so that lessons can be planned and individualised interventions can be put in place for those children who require it.
+The curriculum remains broad and ambitious: all pupils continue to be taught a wide range of subjects, maintaining their choices for further study and employment.
+Lesson planning will take into account the possibility of further lockdowns and will encompass remote learning approaches that will enable the continuation of new learning at home if schools are shut.
 This could include directing parents/children to online resources such as the OAK academy.
-BBC bitesize etc. - The school has developed a Remote Learning Contingency plan along with a Remote Learning policy to support children who cannot attend school due Covid 19 related issues. - PE: - o PE must take place in consistent groups - o All equipment must be thoroughly cleaned - o PE activities should allow for social distancing where possible
+BBC bitesize etc. Remote education, where needed, is high quality and aligns as closely as possible with in-school provision: schools and other settings continue to build their capability The school has developed a Remote Learning Contingency plan along with a Remote Learning policy to support children who cannot attend school due Covid 19 related issues.
+PE: to educate pupils remotely, where this is needed.
+PE must take place in consistent groups All equipment must be thoroughly cleaned PE activities should allow for social distancing where possible